ishtiaque06/TTS_frontend/README.md

 To be able to use this program, you need to have textblob package installed.

-This project has been facilitated by Professor Jane Chandlee was a joint venture with Travis Grant, Haverford '20.
+This project has been facilitated by Professor Jane Chandlee and was a joint venture with Travis Grant, Haverford '20.